Bodocó

-Bodocó is a municipality in the state of Pernambuco, Brazil.
-Its population in 2020, according to the Brazilian Institute of Geography and Statistics (IBGE), was an estimated 38,378 and its area is 1621.79 km².
+Bodocó (/Central northeastern portuguese pronunciation: [bɔdɔˈkɔ]/) is a municipality in the state of Pernambuco, Brazil.
+Its population in 2025, according to the IBGE, was an estimated 36,145 and its area is 1621.785 km².
 Bodocó was established in 1909 from territory of the municipality of Granito.

 Its current mayor (Prefeito) is Otávio Augusto Tavares Pedrosa Cavalcante of the Brazilian Socialist Party, elected in 2020.